When Less is More: The LLM Scaling Paradox in Context Compression: Conclusion

 \section{Conclusion}

 This work has demonstrated that the prevailing intuition behind parameter scaling does not straightforwardly transfer to lossy context compression.
-Across experiments ranging from 0.6B to 90B model parameters, we have shown a Size-Fidelity Paradox: larger compressors achieve lower training loss yet produce less faithful compressed representations.
+Across experiments ranging from 0.6B to 90B model parameters, we have identified a \textit{Size-Fidelity Paradox}: larger compressors achieve lower training loss yet produce less faithful compressed representations.
 To pinpoint how fidelity erodes, we have introduced two diagnostic QA tasks that separately measure knowledge overwriting and semantic drift, while isolating the effects of model scale.
-By holding parameter count fixed and probing the compressed representations, we have demonstrated that the culprit is not size but the semantic capacity and uncertainty that scale brings.
+By holding parameter count fixed and probing the compressed representations, we have demonstrated that scaling changes how source information is organized in memory.
+Larger compressors tend to use broader semantic memory structures and can leave more plausible reconstructions available, weakening source-specific recovery.
 These diagnostics reveal fidelity degradations that standard reconstruction evaluations overlook, establishing a principled guideline for assessing context compression effectiveness.
 More broadly, this work challenges the universality of scaling laws, highlighting domains where larger models may require fundamentally different design principles to achieve desired behaviors.